What Is SEO Audit and Why Is It Important

 5. Compare Against Competitors

-Use audit tools to benchmark your site against competitors.
+Use ai audit tools to benchmark your site against competitors.
 Identify where they’re outperforming you, such as backlinks, keywords, or technical speed, and use those insights to refine your strategy

 6. Develop an Action Plan